metal-messiah/JopeBot/README.md

 ### Remove the next request in the setlist (does not play) -- !removenext
 * Removes the next unplayed request in the queue
 * Mainly for use on long standing null requests

+### Refund all elevated requests (must be sent from bot GUI) -- !refund
+* Removes elevated requests, and refunds appropriate token amounts

 ### Undo the last played song -- !undo
 * Places the last played song back into the setlist